Get insider access

 Logitech G733 LIGHTSPEED Wireless

 The Logitech G535 LIGHTSPEED Wireless and the Logitech G733 LIGHTSPEED Wireless are similarly performing wireless gaming headphones.
-They're both comfortable and decently well-built, but the G535 reproduce audio more consistently, have a slightly more neutral sound profile, and their passive soundstage seems more open and natural.
+They're both comfortable and decently well-built, but the G535 reproduce audio more consistently and have a slightly more neutral sound profile by default, and their passive soundstage seems more open and natural.
 Their continuous battery life is much longer, too.
 However, the G733 leak less audio at high volumes and have lower latency.

 Logitech G435 LIGHTSPEED Wireless

 The Logitech G535 LIGHTSPEED Wireless are better gaming headphones than the Logitech G435 LIGHTSPEED Wireless.
-While both headphones are lightweight and comfortable, the G535 are better-built, they have a longer-lasting continuous battery life, and their boom mic has better noise handling.
+While both headphones are lightweight and comfortable, the G535 are better built and have a longer-lasting continuous battery life, and their boom mic has better noise handling.
 They're also compatible with Logitech G HUB software, which offers a graphic EQ plus presets to help you customize their sound to your liking.
 However, the G435 support Bluetooth, so you can connect them to your smartphone.

 Logitech G533 Wireless

 The Logitech G535 LIGHTSPEED Wireless and the Logitech G533 Wireless are similarly performing wireless gaming headphones.
 While both headphones are comfortable and have very low non-Bluetooth wireless latency, the G535 have a more neutral sound profile and a significantly longer continuous battery life.
-The G533 are better built, create a more natural as well as out-of-head-feeling passive soundstage, and they support DTS 7.1.
-They also have a better overall boom mic performance.
+The G533 are better built, create a more natural and out-of-head-feeling passive soundstage, and support DTS 7.1.
+They also have a better overall boom mic that rejects noise around you better.

 Logitech G935 Wireless

-The Logitech G935 Wireless are more versatile gaming headphones than the Logitech G535 LIGHTSPEED Wireless.
-While both headphones are comfortable, the G935 are better-built, have a somewhat better overall boom mic performance, and you can use them wired via their 1/8" TRRS audio cable and wirelessly.
-Both headphones offer a low latency performance that's suitable for gaming but the G535 likely perform better given its use of newer wireless technology.
+The Logitech G935 Wireless and the Logitech G535 LIGHTSPEED Wireless are very comparable gaming headphones.
+While both sets are comfortable, the G935 are better built, and you can use them wired via their 1/8" TRRS audio cable as well as wirelessly.
+On the other hand, the G935 deliver audio more inconsistently and have a much shorter battery life.
+Both headphones have decent microphones and offer a low-latency performance that's suitable for gaming.
+The G535 are a better bet if future-proofing is important to you because they use newer wireless technology.

 Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset

-The Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset and the Logitech G535 LIGHTSPEED Wireless are similarly performing gaming headphones, so depending on your preferences, you may prefer either one.
-The G PRO X are more comfortable and better-built, and their mic offers a better recording quality.
+The Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset and the Logitech G535 LIGHTSPEED Wireless are similarly performing gaming headphones, with the choice coming down to personal preference.
+The G PRO X are more comfortable and better built, and their mic offers a better recording quality.
 However, the G535 have a better battery performance, making them a better choice for marathon gaming sessions.

 HyperX Cloud III